Children in entertainment

-A child does not require a performance licence when:
+A child doesn't require a performance licence when:

-- the child is required to perform for one day and in the six months preceding that performance the child has not exceeded the three-day unlicensed exemption period (a child can possibly perform for four days in a six month period without the need for a licence), and they do not require time off school (paid or unpaid)
+- The child is required to perform for one day, and in the six months preceding that performance the child hasn't exceeded the three-day unlicensed exemption period (a child can possibly perform for four days in a six month period without the need for a licence), and they don't require time off school (paid or unpaid)

 Child performance notification

-If a child performance licence is not required we still request that the organiser of the performance/show registers all children taking part.
-This can be done by requesting a performance licence exemption form from the child employment officer - email@example.com
+If a child performance licence isn't required we still request that the organiser of the performance/show registers all children taking part.
+This can be done by requesting a performance licence exemption form from the child employment officer - firstname.lastname@example.org

 The licence applicant is the person responsible for the production in which the child is to take part.
-This doesn't include the proprietor of a drama or dancing school or other person (such as an agent) who provides children for a production but does not themselves present it.
-The holder of the licence is the person who is responsible for observing the restrictions and conditions subject to which the licence is granted.
+This doesn't include the proprietor of a drama or dancing school, or other person (such as an agent) who provides children for a production but doesn't themselves present it.
+The holder of the licence is the person responsible for observing the restrictions and conditions subject to which the licence is granted.